If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Unsecured Loans

 On the other hand, an unsecured loan does not need the borrower to put up any security in exchange for the money.
-If you default on an unsecured loan, the lender may repossess any assets owned by the company.
+If you default on an unsecured loan, the lender may repossess any company-owned assets.

 Small businesses typically use these loans looking to get started, or they don’t have collateral or assets (or decide against using them if they do).
 Most business owners use these loans to grow or expand their business.